Arrest made in Champaign stabbing incident

-CHAMPAIGN — An argument over a woman led to the stabbing of one man and the arrest of another in west Champaign on Tuesday afternoon.
+CHAMPAIGN — An argument over a woman led to the stabbing of one man and the arrest of another Tuesday afternoon in west Champaign.

 Lt.
 Bruce Ramseyer said a neighbor saw a man bleeding at the complex about 12:15 p.m. and called police.

-Officers learned that Torry found the victim there with his girlfriend, became upset and allegedly stabbed the 20-year-old man several times.
+Officers learned that Torry found the 20-year-old man there with his girlfriend, became upset and allegedly stabbed him several times.
 The girlfriend was also reportedly hit in the melee.

 The stabbing victim was taken to a local hospital but his condition was not immediately known.